M-MSHAIKH/TSW-Simulator/README.md

 ## Example Dataset

-An example dataset, `tsws_example_data.mat`, is included.
+An example dataset, `tsws_example_data.mat` is included under `example_data` folder.
 It contains real steering maneuver data from the **P1 Garage research vehicle at Bucknell University**, pre-mapped to the variable names TSWS expects ready to load and run immediately.

 ## Documentation